The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 ### Adding a New Platform

-Refer to the [PlatformBringUp][./contrib/PlatformBringUp.md] documentation to set up a new platform for OpenROAD-flow-scripts.
+Refer to the [platform bring up](../contrib/PlatformBringUp.md) documentation to set up a new platform for OpenROAD-flow-scripts.

 ## Implement the Design